 Note: This post may contain affiliate links.
 Please see my disclosure page for more details.

-In true type-A fashion, I had laboriously researched the best place to see the Northern lights.
-Abisko kept coming up as the best place.
-Statistically speaking, scientists agreed that Abisko Northern lights are among the most reliable in the world, with an 80% success rate of seeing the lights if you stayed for three nights.
+In true type-A fashion, I laboriously researched the best place to see the Northern lights in Sweden, and Abisko kept coming up as the best place.
+Statistically speaking, scientists agreed that the Abisko Northern lights are among the most reliable in the world, with an 80% success rate of seeing the lights if you stay in Abisko for three nights.
 Many people who had previously been to Iceland or other Nordic countries had failed to see the Northern lights; Abisko National Park seemed to have the highest success rate.

 Flight from Stockholm to Kiruna: $61.65 on SAS

 Flight from Kiruna to Stockholm: $59.19 on Norwegian Airlines